 2. One of the benefits of mud baths is their soothing effect.
 Since the mud is cooling in nature, this therapy is often prescribed by naturopaths and alternative healers to deal with stress, sleep disorders, and even anxiety.

-3. Mud baths have highly active physical and chemical properties and soaking in them can help relieve the symptoms of many dermatological diseases such as psoriasis, eczema and rosacea.
-The regenerative and antiseptic properties of mineral-rich mud helps to adjust endocrine disorders which can prevent and cure acne from the inside out, helping skin heal.
+3. Mud baths have highly active physical and chemical properties and soaking in them can help relieve the symptoms of many dermatological diseases such as psoriasis, eczema, and rosacea.
+The regenerative and antiseptic properties of mineral-rich mud help to adjust endocrine disorders which can prevent and cure acne from the inside out, helping skin heal.

 6. The mud has anti-inflammatory properties.
 Zinc prevents inflammation while magnesium salts alleviate inflammatory disorders of skin and joints.